akirashiroj/NightfallDEX/README.md

 # Nightfall DEX

-Nightfall DEX is a privacy-preserving swap that lets users exchange Zama FHEVM encrypted eETH and eUSDT at a fixed rate of `1 eETH = 3300 eUSDT`.
+Nightfall DEX is a privacy-preserving swap that lets users exchange Zama FHEVM encrypted eETH and eUSDT.
 All balances stay encrypted on-chain, while the frontend handles encryption, decryption, and swaps without ever revealing cleartext values to the network.

 ## Why it matters
 - Privacy-first DeFi: balances and swap amounts remain encrypted (ERC7984) while still being usable in smart contracts.